karmaniverous/stan/.stan/system/stan.system.md

   - Archive Integrity & Ellipsis Report (TAR status, counts, largest files)
   - Change Summary (vs. previous file set)

-- For each created/updated/deleted document, **including refactor notes (which should come last and be placedin the `<stanPath>/refactors/` directory)**, use this format:
+- For each created/updated/deleted document, including refactor notes (which should come last and be placed in the `<stanPath>/refactors/` directory), use this format:

   ***